Strippit FC1000/3 Machine

 We not only replace Bad Capacitors, but also Up-Size certain Capacitors for Greater Reliability.

-The PWMC7 & PWMC8 boards can be sent-in to us, and we can replace them with only 2 day
+The PWMC7 & PWMC8 boards Should be sent-in to us, and we can

-Turn-Around Repair time.
+Up-Date them with only 2 day Turn-Around Repair time.

 The PSRG3 or PSRG5 Power Supply board should also be Updated